wjlroe/serial/README.md

 # serial

-Total Serialism.
-Totally.
+Experiments in Total Serialism.
+I have no idea what I'm doing.

 ## Usage

-To download all the samples:

-    ./download-sounds.sh
+Not very usable at the moment - load up a repl, connect with emacs and mess about.

 ## License